datamade/probablepeople/README.md

 =================
 probablepeople is a python library for parsing unstructured romanized name strings into name components, using advanced NLP methods.
 This is based off [usaddress](https://github.com/datamade/usaddress), a python library for parsing addresses.

+**What this can do:** Using a probabilistic model, it makes (very educated) guesses in identifying name components, even in tricky cases where rule-based parsers typically break down.

+**What this cannot do:** It cannot identify name components with perfect accuracy, nor can it verify that a given name is correct/valid.

+probablepeople learns how to parse names through a body of training data.
+If you have a dataset of name strings, or examples of names that stump this parser, please send them over!
+By adding more examples to the training data, probablepeople can continue to learn and improve.

 ## How to use probablepeople
 1. Install probablepeople